mebobby2/SFML_Game_Development/README.md

 3. Make sure the C++ Compiler and Standard Library is set to C++11 with Clang and libc++
 4. Compile and run the skeleton template.

-## Upto Page 113
+## Upto Page 121 - Integrating the stack in the Application class

-Upto implementing StateStack.hpp